dbieber/davidbieber.com/hugo/content/snippets/2021-10-28-ml-and-automation-for-note-taking.md

 - Suggesting **new ideas**
 - Suggesting **new online resources** to read / explore
     - Incl. articles, papers, YouTube videos, Suggesting **people to reach out to** (e.g. because of their blog or Twitter or other things they're written)
-- Suggesting **people to reach out to** (e.g. because of their blog or Twitter or other things they're written
 - **Semantic search**
 - **Conversational chat bots** for exploring the knowledge in a notebase